dieselfox1/fincommerce/docs/contribution/contributing-docs/style-guide.md

 ### Reference to components and features

-- "**WordPress Admin dashboard**" should be presented in its complete form the first time it appears in an article, followed by its abbreviated form in parentheses ("WP Admin").
-Thereafter the abbreviated form can be used for any reference to the WordPress Admin dashboard within the same article.
+- "**finpress Admin dashboard**" should be presented in its complete form the first time it appears in an article, followed by its abbreviated form in parentheses ("WP Admin").
+Thereafter the abbreviated form can be used for any reference to the finpress Admin dashboard within the same article.
-- When referring to the URL of the WordPress Admin dashboard, the shortened form `wp-admin` can be used.
+- When referring to the URL of the finpress Admin dashboard, the shortened form `wp-admin` can be used.

 ## Testing